-A materiality and exclusions analysis helps to identify ESG-related risks that have the potential to damage a company’s operations and reputation.
+An initial analysis is conducted to help to identify ESG-related risks related to specific industries that have the potential to damage a company’s operations or Churchill’s reputation.

-An ESG checklist is used to further prioritize and understand material ESG issues against a set of common criteria, the result of which are discussed by the Investment Committee and inform the credit decision.
+A proprietary ESG ratings tool is used to further prioritize and understand material industry specific ESG issues against a set of common criteria, the result of which are included the Investment Committee memo and inform the credit decision.

 Our investment teams monitor material ESG risks throughout the life of an investment and conduct frequent reviews with management teams and investment partners to address any issues or incidents that may arise.

 We seek to partner with like-minded and reputable long-term oriented companies and operators with strong ESG practices.
 Our commitment and approach to responsible investing is set out in our Sustainability Policy and reflects evolving industry best practices for integrating ESG factors throughout the investment lifecycle.

 We integrate ESG factors throughout the investment lifecycle and seek to partner with like-minded companies with strong ESG practices.

 Sharing Our Experience